RVers are throwing in the towel after years of dreaming and even years of RVing. Why are so many quitting the RV Lifestyle? Where do I begin…

 6. Health Scares and decision fatigue

-Managing health care while RVing has always been a challenge, and that’s before there was a global pandemic.
+Managing health care while RVing has always been a challenge, and that was before there was a global pandemic.
 Some RVers have decided to give up RVing because they want or need access to more stable healthcare.

 Having family or friend support, a regular doctor, and access to a quality hospital are more achievable if you stay in one location.
 Thus, people are trading in their RVs for stick houses.